 When a crypto rug pull happens, like what happened with the SQUID coin, it can leave investors feeling broke and beaten down.
 That's why it's crucial to be aware of the red flags.

 What happens in a crypto rug pull?

 Like SQUID, many crypto scams will try to get media attention to help solidify their position as a reputable investment.
-That's why platforms like CNBC, Fortune, Business Insider, Yahoo News, and BBC all talked about how SQUID has soared a whopping 83,000 percent in a matter of days.
-You can see a similar pattern with celebrities who back questionable coins, like Logan Paul and Dink Doink.
+That's why platforms like CNBC, Fortune, Business Insider, Yahoo News, and BBC all talked about how SQUID had soared a whopping 83,000 percent in a matter of days.

 In every case, the scammers try to make out quickly.
 Brand-new coins with a cloudy backstory are more likely to be crypto rug pulls than other more established altcoins that have fluctuated over time.